 - Now try to establish a sequence-structure-function relationship for your SNP.
 First, search for the GENE in OMIM by repeating steps 1–3 above.

-- Go to the SMART site, shown in Figure 16 below: http://smart.embl-heidelberg.de/smart/set_mode.cgi?NORMAL=1 Once there, paste the protein sequence into the "Protein sequence" box and click on "Sequence SMART."
+- Go to the SMART site as shown in Figure 17.
+Once there, paste the protein sequence into the "Protein sequence" box and click on "Sequence SMART."

-- You should see a webpage that shows the domains of your protein of interest, as shown in Figure 17 below.
+- You should see a webpage that shows the domains of your protein of interest, as shown in Figure 18.
 Rolling your mouse over a domain will show you more information about the protein domain.
 Find the domain where your mutation is located.
-Hint: The name you wrote down in step 10, above, includes the sequence location of your SNP of interest.
-For example, if it said "Val11Ile" then the SNP is in amino acid 11.
+Hint: The name you wrote down in step 13, above, includes the sequence location of your SNP of interest.
+For example, if it said "Met1Val" then the SNP is in amino acid 1.

 - For help searching the literature, read the guide to Resources for Finding and Accessing Scientific Papers.
 You may also find you need some help from someone experienced with genetics or bioinformatics to read and understand the papers.

-- Read the description of the domain and the InterPro abstract, as shown in Figure 19, above, circled in red.
+- Click on the domain of interest and read the description of the domain and the InterPro abstract, as shown in Figure 18, above, circled in red.
 Assuming that the SNP results in a mutation in this domain, what could be the biochemical effects of this mutation?
 How might these effects relate to the disease?

-- You can search PubMed for articles on effects of the mutation, as shown in Figure 20, below: http://www.ncbi.nlm.nih.gov/pubmed/ Tip: Try searching for the name of the gene and the SNP, such as "CFTR, V11I."
+- You can search PubMed for articles on effects of the mutation, as shown in Figure 19.
+Tip: Try searching for the name of the gene and the SNP, such as "CFTR, Met1Val."

 - Variation 1: Environmental Factor - Gene Interaction:

-Identify how certain environmental factors may affect genes and their association to diseases by using Genetic Association Database (http://geneticassociationdb.nih.gov/).
+Identify how certain environmental factors may affect genes and their association to diseases by using the Genetic Association Database.
 NOTE: This database is open-access and allows any user to input data.
 Use caution while using the data and only select data that has been endorsed by 'Gene Expert' or 'Disease Expert'.

 - Click on 'Environmental Factor Gene Interaction' link on the left menu of the website.
 On the top of the page, click on the link to see a complete list of environmental factors.